sagemath/sagewiki_to_gh-2022-10-10/ReleaseTours/sage-4.3.1.md

   *  The Gale Ryser theorem asserts that if `p_1,p_2` are two partitions of `n` of respective lengths `k_1,k_2`, then there is a binary `k_1\times k_2` matrix `M` such that `p_1` is the vector of row sums and `p_2` is the vector of column sums of `M`, if and only if `p_2` dominates `p_1`.

 This was implemented by Nathann Cohen and David Joyner.
+T.S.
+Michael helped a great deal with the refereeing process.
 Here is an example.

 {{{
 sage: from sage.combinat.integer_vector import gale_ryser_theorem